palmagro/dimension-detector/README.md

 - resolution: number of surrogates per dimension
 - n_poll: number of points used to infer the relation T vs. Beta
 - wsize: size of the clustering interval in which to create the surrogates
-- nrealizations: number of realizations per random Beta value (default=1).
+- nrealizations: number of realizations per random Beta value (default=1)
 - maxD: the script will generate surrogates from D=1 to D=maxD

 The resulting surrogates will be placed in RealSD folder.
 RealFeats folder is used for calculation purposes.

-########### create_feats.sh ###########
+# create_feats.sh

-# Script to generate feature maps of a set of surrogates using cyclesmap fortran script.
+Script to generate feature maps of a set of surrogates using cyclesmap fortran script.

-#
-#
-# IMPORTANT: Tihs script is designed to work with FMC-UB cluster.
-Specifically, it is designed to work with nodes 33, 34, 35 and 36 (the ones -kown to date- that work properly).
-This script can create files and folders during its execution that can remain in the computer in order to increase the performance of future executions.
-#
-# Parameters:
+Parameters:

-#
-# - surrogates folder: name of the folder containing surrogates (they should be organized by dimension, as obtained with create_SD.sh script)
+- surrogates folder: name of the folder containing surrogates (they should be organized by dimension, as obtained with create_SD.sh script)
-# - results folder: name of the destination folder to store the results
+- results folder: name of the destination folder to store the results

-########### dimension.py ###########
+# dimension-detector

-# Python library to infer the dimension of a network given a set of feature maps of its surrogates (generated with create_feats.sh script).
+Python library to infer the dimension of a network given a set of feature maps of its surrogates (generated with create_feats.sh script).
-# The code requires a folder with surrogates organized by dimension, as obtained with create_feats.sh script.
+The code requires a folder with surrogates organized by dimension, as obtained with create_feats.sh script.

-#
-# This main function of this library is dimension(surrogate_set,network_features,predictors,maxk) that recieves a set of feature maps of surrogates of a network, the feature map of the network, a set of predictors (a subset of {'triangles', 'squares','pentagons'}) and a maximum value of k to explore (maxk) and returns the infered dimension for the given network, the value of k and the accuracy for the kNN method. surrogate_set indicates the name of te folder with surrogates organized by dimension, as obtained with create_feats.sh script. network_features indicates the name of a file containing the featuremaps of the network obtained with cyclesmap fortran script.
+This main function of this library is dimension(surrogate_set,network_features,predictors,maxk) that recieves a set of feature maps of surrogates of a network, the feature map of the network, a set of predictors (a subset of {'triangles', 'squares','pentagons'}) and a maximum value of k to explore (maxk) and returns the infered dimension for the given network, the value of k and the accuracy for the kNN method. surrogate_set indicates the name of te folder with surrogates organized by dimension, as obtained with create_feats.sh script. network_features indicates the name of a file containing the featuremaps of the network obtained with cyclesmap fortran script.

-## Cycle calculation (cyclesmap)

-Building cyclesmap:

-## $\mathbb{S}^D$ surrogate generator